swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

 Note that this is opposite from the rules for overriding functions.
-That's because in case of `deinit`, isolation applies to the non-deallocating `deinit`, while overriding happens for `__deallocating_deinit`. `__deallocating_deinit` is always non-isolated, and is resposible for switching to correct executor before calling non-deallocting `deinit`.
+That's because in case of `deinit`, isolation applies to the non-deallocating `deinit`, while overriding happens for `__deallocating_deinit`. `__deallocating_deinit` is always non-isolated, and is responsible for switching to correct executor before calling non-deallocating `deinit`.
 Non-deallocating `deinit` of the subclass calls non-deallocating `deinit` of the superclass.
 And it is allowed to call nonisolated function from isolated one.

-### Interaction with ObjC
+### Importing ObjC code

-Implemented mechanism is not available to the ObjC code, so marking ObjC classes as isolated on global actor using `__attribute__((swift_attr(..)))` has no effect on behaviour of the ObjC code.
+Implemented mechanism is not available to the ObjC code, so marking ObjC classes as isolated on global actor using `__attribute__((swift_attr(..)))` has no effect on behavior of the ObjC code.
 Such classes are imported into Swift as having non-isolated `deinit`.

 But if `__attribute__((swift_attr(..)))` is used in `@interface` to explicitly mark `dealloc` method as isolated on global actor, then it is imported as isolated `deinit`.
 Marking `dealloc` as isolated means that `dealloc` must be called only on that executor.
 It is assumed that ObjC implementation of such class ensures this by overriding `retain/release`. `deinit` of the Swift subclasses is generated as an override of the `dealloc` method.
 Any pre-conditions which hold for the base class will be true for Swift subclasses as well.
 In this case `deinit` of the Swift subclass is type-checked as isolated, but isolation thunk is not generated for code size and performance optimization.

-If `deinit` isolation was intoduced into hierarchy of the `@objc` Swift classes by a class implemented in Swift, then `retain/release` are not overriden, `dealloc` can be called from any thread, but isolation happens inside `dealloc` implementation.
+If `deinit` isolation was introduced into hierarchy of the `@objc` Swift classes by a class implemented in Swift, then `retain/release` are not overridden, `dealloc` can be called from any thread, but isolation happens inside `dealloc` implementation.
 In this case, isolation thunks will be generated for each isolated `deinit` in the hierarchy.
-Only the most derived one may can do actual switching.
+Only the most derived one does the actual switching.
 The rest will be called already on the correct executor, and will follow the fast path in `swift_task_performOnExecutor()`.

 ObjC classes that isolate `dealloc` by overriding `retain/release` SHOULD mark `dealloc` as isolated.
 This not only allows Swift subclasses to fully benefit from isolation, but also prevents them from isolating their `deinit/dealloc` (including the call to `[super dealloc]`) on a different actor.